ChandanaKoppula/osmosys-learning/php/php-beginners.md

 ## Task 8 - Constants in PHP

 Read here - http://php.net/manual/en/language.constants.php

+### By the end of it, you should be familiar with -

 - How to declare, access a constant
 - Knowledge of some magic constants such as `__FILE__`, `__DIR__`, `__LINE__` etc.